leoneckert/opinions-are-my-own/README.md

 The concept behind this project can be found here: [http://leoneckert.com/opinions-are-my-own.html](http://leoneckert.com/opinions-are-my-own.html)

-## Share your opinions with your friends, not with facebook.
+## Share opinions with your friends, not with facebook.

 The **OAMO Chrome Plugin** has two functions.<br>